cs1302uga/cs1302-tutorials/javafx/javafx.md

 # JavaFX Starter Tutorial

 JavaFX is a library for creating and delivering applications with graphical user interfaces (GUIs) in Java.
-In this couse, we will use JavaFX 8 as it comes with Java 8.
+In this tutorial, we will use JavaFX 8 as it comes with Java 8.
 The API documentation for the many packages included ith JavaFX can be found [here](https://docs.oracle.com/javase/8/javafx/api/toc.htm).